 - 1. Complete research current topics in STI research.
 Are we seeing changes in rates of STI's, etiology, and treatment?
 How has switching the term from disease to infection impacted this area of study? - 2.
 Complete research on varying positions in this country on sexual education.
 Include in your discussion research that would support positions.
-How have the various curriculums in sexuality for K-12 affected sexual health of individuals (rates of STI's and unplanned pregnancy)?

-- 3. Research the effects of cohabitation on relationships. - 4.
+How have the various curriculums in sexuality for K-12 affected sexual health of individuals (rates of STI's and unplanned pregnancy)? - 3.
+Research the effects of cohabitation on relationships. - 4.
 Research the factors that contribute to a happy relationship. - 5.
 Examine how sexuality changes throughout the life span. - 6.
 Research different sexual dysfunctions and discuss current research trends in this area, incident rates, course of disorder, and treatments. - 7.
 Research the effects of alcohol and drugs on making choices in sexual relationships. - 8.
 Research current theories on the continuum of sexual orientation.
 Include in your discussion varying theories on this topic and current research trends. - 9.
-Research theories on the etiology of paraphilias. - 10.Discuss research on how the change in diagnostic criteria for Gender Dysphoria has changed the interpretation of Trans individuals. - 11.
+Research theories on the etiology of paraphilias. - 10.
+Discuss research on how the change in diagnostic criteria for Gender Dysphoria has changed the interpretation of Trans individuals. - 11.
 Research the history and personal affects of prostitution. - 12.
-How has pornography changed in the last 20 years, what factors have affected this? - Make sure you fully cover the topic in an academic manner.
+How has pornography changed in the last 20 years, what factors have affected this? - 13.
+Research how gender behavior is learned and affected by biology.
+Discuss the Nature/Nurture approach to gender in your paper. - 14.
+What are the individual and social effects of rape? - Make sure you fully cover the topic in an academic manner.
 The research should be current and verifiable by author and or organization.
-Utilize the research tools available through the library for your research not Google. - The paper needs to be written in APA format, 4-6 pages.
+Utilize the research tools available through the library for your research not Google.

+- The paper needs to be written in APA format, 4-6 pages.
 You can access a handout on APA formatting on the CR library homepage.
 OWLS at Purdue and Diana Hacker.com are also good on-line sources for help with formatting.
-We will discuss formatting in class. - At least 3 sources need to be utilized; at least one should be a book. - This project, including the outline and paper, is worth 180 points. - The attached rubric will be used to grade your paper. - No papers will be accepted after May 6th.
+We will discuss formatting in class. - At least 3 sources need to be utilized; at least one should be a book. - This project, including the outline and paper, is worth 180 points. - The attached rubric will be used to grade your paper. - No papers will be accepted after December 9th.